AllPawsInn/AllPawsInn/README.md

    * Changing the design of the printed pages (should be talked with All Paws Inn)

    * Adding the ability to make recurring bookings (e.g. "make a booking for Max Deus which occurs every Wednesday")

+   * Adding new features to the payment page like take no tax, or take down payment (should be talked with All Paws Inn)

+   * Input fields should be validated, and sanitized in order to prevent attacks like SQL Injection, and XSS (Cross-Site Scripting)

+   * Boarding and Daycare bookings should be managed in different database tables.
+Seperate the dbo.BookingObjects table, and create a table for each of them.